Victor-Arum/customer-churn-analysis/README.md

     - Services
     - Billings
     - Churn
-**2. Data Analysis using SQL**
+2. **Data Analysis using SQL**
 - Joined tables to create a single customer view.
 - Used CTEs, subqueries, and aggregations to calculate:
     - Overall churn rate
     - Monthly revenue and lost revenue from churn
     - Payment method, internet service, and contract type-based churn rates
     - Tenure-based churn patterns
-**3. Data Visualisation using Power BI**
+3. **Data Visualisation using Power BI**
 - Created a detailed 3-page dashboard covering:
-  - Overview: A big picture of the company's financial performance and churn breakdown
+  - **Overview:** A big picture of the company's financial performance and churn breakdown
-  - Who is Churning?: Churn based on contract type, tenure, payment method, and internet service
+  - **Who is Churning?**: Churn based on contract type, tenure, payment method, and internet service
-  - Why Are Customers Leaving?: A deeper look at what's causing customers to leave.
+  - **Why Are Customers Leaving?**: A deeper look at what's causing customers to leave.

 ## Key Insights
 ### ✅ High Churn Rate Is a Major Business Risk